sameesevas/sameesevas.github.io/_pages/about.md

 - **November 2024**: One paper is accepted at ICRPSET 2024.
 - **October 2024**: Received Samsung Mobile R&D CTO Award.
 - **October 2024**: Passed Samsung SW Certificate Test and earned Software Professional Certification.
-- **April 2024**: Earned Bachelor of Science in Computer Science and Engineering degree.
+- **April 2024**: Earned Bachelor of Science degree in Computer Science and Engineering.
 - **March 2024**: One paper is accepted at Theoretical and Applied Climatology Journal.
 - **Febuary 2024**: Successfully defended Undergraduate Thesis defense.
 - **Febuary 2024**: Joined Samsung R&D Institute Bangladesh as a Software Engineer.